Automate OS and framework patching with ACR Build

 Trigger container image builds automatically when code is committed to a Git repository, or when a container's base image is updated.
 With base image update triggers, you can automate your OS and application framework patching workflow, maintaining secure environments while adhering to the principals of immutable containers.

 The beginning of lifecycle management starts before developers commit their first lines of code.
 ACR Build's Quick Build feature enables an integrated local inner-loop development experience, offloading builds to Azure.
 With Quick Builds, you can verify your automated build definitions prior to committing your code.

 Using the familiar

-docker build format, the az acr build command in the Azure CLI takes a local context, sends it to the ACR Build service and, by default, pushes the built image to its registry upon completion.
-ACR Build follows your geo-replicated registries, enabling dispersed development teams to leverage the closest replicated registry.
-During preview, ACR build is available in the East US and West Europe regions.
+docker build format, the az acr build command in the Azure CLI takes a context (the set of files to build), sends it to the ACR Build service and, by default, pushes the built image to its registry upon completion.

 ACR Build is designed as a container lifecycle primitive.
 For example, integrate ACR Build into your CI/CD solution.
 By executing az login with a service principal, your CI/CD solution could then issue az acr build commands to kick off image builds.